halveez/ec601_a1_proj12/Sprint4/README.md

 ## [Image Alignment Methods](https://github.com/khufkens/align_images)

+The script includes the following methods, with different capabilities for each:
 FFT phase correlation
 Enhanced Correlation Coefficient (ECC) maximization Feature based registration

+The images include offsets in both the x and y axis, as well as minimal rotations.

+Quick testing

 ## Multispectral Shadow Removal Results